yevheniyc/Autodidact/1o_RonR_ET_Lynda/README.md

 # Make sure to activate proper ruby version
 $ rbenv global/local/shell 2.4.0
 $ gem install bundler # necessary for managing rails applications
+# be careful to NOT use sudo as recommended by some stackoverflow posts
+#+ it creates downstream issues when trying to connect to db
+#+ if excidentally installed with sudo, make sure to remove gem/doc||test/nokogiri
+#+ as all nokogiri gems will be installed with sudo/root
-$ sudo gem install nokogiri # a dependency of other tools
+$ gem install nokogiri # a dependency of other tools
 # download rails gem + dependencies
 $ gem install rails
 $ gem list # view all of the installed gems